mrgsrylm/mrgsrylm/README.md

 ## Hello 👋

-I am Software Developer looking to solve real world problems.
+I am Software Engineer looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 If you found value in something I have created, please feel free to give me a shout out [@gusrylmubarok](https://instagram.com/gusrylmubarok/) or give some ♥ on [mail](mailto:gusrylmubarok@gmail.com).
 Feel free to reach out in case you want to just get in touch also.

 ```json